iiscleap/NISP-Dataset/README.md

 # NISP-Dataset
-### NISP-A Multi-lingual Multi-accent Dataset for Speaker Profiling
+### NISP-A Multilingual Multi-accent Dataset for Speaker Profiling

 This dataset  contains speech recordings along with speaker physical parameters (height, weight, .. )as well as regional information and linguistic information.